| EXECUTIVE SUMMARY

 limited resources should give major emphasis to them.

-(b) Integration of population factors and
+(b) Integration of population factors and population programs into country development planning.

 As called for by the world Population Plan of Action,